 2 Put the sake, soy sauce, and mirin in a heavy-obligation, small saucepan.
 Put the saucepan on the new part of the grill and convey the combination to a boil.
 Wearing an oven mitt, move the saucepan to the grill’s part to hold the aggregate at a constant simmer, both over the unheated part of the grill or between the heated and unheated parts.
 If operating on a range-top, convey the mixture to a boil over excessive warmth, then lessen the heat to maintain a simmer.
 In either setup, simmer until syrupy, about 10 minutes.

-3 While the sauce simmers, rub the salmon all over with one tablespoon olive oil, sprinkle with salt, and region flesh-facet down on the recent part of the grill.
+3 While the sauce simmers, rub the salmon with one tablespoon of olive oil, sprinkle with salt, and region flesh-facet down on the recent part of the grill.
 Toss the broccoli rabe with the ultimate one tablespoon olive oil, sprinkle with salt, and set up on the new grill grate in a single layer.
 Cook everything together, turning the broccoli rabe as soon as the salmon releases without problems from the grill grate, and the broccoli rabe is charred and smooth for about five minutes.
 Transfer the broccoli rabe to serving plates and thoroughly flip the salmon.
-Brush a few teriyaki sauces on the salmon and maintain grilling, brushing on greater sauce repeatedly until the fish is almost cooked via 3 to five minutes longer.
+Brush a few teriyaki sauces on the salmon and maintain grilling, brushing on greater sauce repeatedly until the fish is almost cooked 3 to five minutes longer.
 A skinny-bladed knife or steel cake tester has to slide through the thickest part of the fish with little resistance.

 4 Transfer the salmon to the plates with the broccoli rabe.
 Drizzle the teriyaki sauce throughout, sprinkle with togarashi and sesame seeds, and serve with lemon wedges.